Esther Phillips (poet): Biography

 Phillips was born in 1950 in Saint George, Barbados, growing up in a village called Greens.
 She began writing at a young age, publishing her first poem in BIM, the country's main literary magazine, around 1959.

 She was educated at St Michael's Girls’ School and Barbados Community College at the University of the West Indies at Cave Hill in the early 1970s, part of the first class of students to attend the college.
 She continued to write poetry in this period, and in 1983 she published her first chapbook, La Monte, through the University of the West Indies.

 In the 1990s, Phillips moved to the United States to study at the University of Miami under a James Michener fellowship.
 She graduated with an MFA in creative writing in 1999, and her thesis poetry collection was awarded the Alfred Boas Poetry Prize of the Academy of American Poets.

 Phillips returned to Barbados and received the Frank Collymore Literary Endowment Award to continue her writing in 2001.
 She published her first full-length poetry collection, When Ground Doves Fly, in 2003.
 This was followed by the collections The Stone Gatherer (2009) and Leaving Atlantis (2015), the latter of which won the national Governor General's Award for Literary Excellence in 2016.
+Leaving Atlantis was dedicated to George Lamming, her longtime partner.
 Her most recent book is Witness in Stone (2021).

 Her work is influenced by her childhood in the countryside and her Christian faith, as well as the country's folk culture and history of colonialism.

 She has co-edited the long-standing literary magazine BIM since 2007.
 After founding the Writers Ink Inc. collective, Phillips and fellow members of the collective created the Bim Literary Festival and Book Fair, and a corresponding children's literature festival, in 2012.